rcarmo/raspi-cluster/README.md

 ## What?

-A while ago I decided to build a small cluster of [Raspberry Pi][rpi] boards (since upgraded to Pi 2 boards, and this repository is used for versioning design notes, configuration files and sundry.
+A while ago I decided to build a small cluster of [Raspberry Pi][rpi] boards.
+I've since upgraded to Pi 2 boards, and this repository is used for versioning design notes, configuration files and sundry.

 ## Why?